 See more section

-Sam counsels clients on all facets of intellectual property.
+Sam Noel counsels clients on all facets of intellectual property.
 Corporations rely upon him through all stages of intellectual property development, including strategy, patent preparation, patent prosecution, and patentability analysis.

-Passionate about his pro bono work, Sam has been recognized by the United States Patent and Trademark Office (USPTO) four years in a row for his work with inventors through the Mi Casa Resource Center’s ProBoPat program, based in Denver, Colorado; Volunteer Lawyers for the Arts, based in New York; and California Lawyers for the Arts, based in California.
+Passionate about his pro bono work, Sam has been recognized by the United States Patent and Trademark Office (USPTO) six years in a row for his work with inventors through the Mi Casa Resource Center’s ProBoPat program, based in Denver, Colorado; Volunteer Lawyers for the Arts, based in New York; and California Lawyers for the Arts, based in California.
 He has also been honored by the Utah State Bar, which gave him its Pro Bono Publico Young Lawyer Award in 2018.

 Sam is fluent in Spanish and Portuguese.